Go to LIST taxonomy of legal problems

 Use the Legal Issues Taxonomy (LIST) to tag your services, people’s needs, datasets of people’s stories or cases, or your website pages.
 Also use it as you develop AI initiatives to classify and spot legal issues.

-We are building out National Subject Matter Index version 2, as a master-list of the legal issues that people face in the US today.
+We built Legal Issues Taxonomy (LIST), as a master list of the legal issues that people face in the US today.
 This taxonomy can be used as a data standard for AI, applications, and website markup.

-You can see our NSMI version 2 here, and leave edits, comments, and additional details.
+You can see our LIST taxonomy here, and leave edits, comments, and additional details.
 You can also use the issue codes individually or downloading the full working taxonomy.